etirouthier/keras_dna/docs/modelwrapper.md

 ## Evaluating

 To evaluate a generator on the desired chromosomes use `.evaluate()`.
-For a `Generator` one needs to specify the chromosomes to evaluate on with the keyword `incl_chromosomes`.
+For a `Generator` one needs to specify the chromosomes  with the keyword `incl_chromosomes`.
 For a `MultiGenerator` one needs to create a full generator and pass it with `generator_eval`.
-One can pass the keyword corresponding to `.evaluate_generator()` for a keras model.
+One can also pass keywords of the method `.evaluate_generator()` of a keras model.

 Evaluation of a `Generator`: